NCLEX® Pass Rates and Scoring Guide

 How Is the Next Generation NCLEX Scored?

-What are the Pass/Fail Rules?
+What Are the NCLEX Pass/Fail Rules?

-What is the Passing Standard?
+What Is the Passing Standard?

 Next Gen NCLEX Question Scoring Models

-How will questions be scored on the NGN?
+How Are Questions Scored on the NGN?

 How Long Does It Take to Get NCLEX Results?